bbauska/Coursera-Bootstrap/readme.md

 with the class carousel caption.
 In here we can include some text that will be over relayed as a caption onto the image.

-I\'ll say carousel caption d-none, d-md-block.
+I&apos;ll say carousel caption d-none, d-md-block.

 And then inside here, I will include the content from the content rows here.